Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Conclusion and Future Work

 To the best of our knowledge, we are the first to develop abusive language classification models for German messages on Telegram.
 Our results look promising.
-The text model outperforms Google's Perspective API in terms of F1 score (macro F1: 73.0\%).
-Likewise, the channel classification model provides decent performance to detect \textit{hater} channels (macro F1: 69.1\%).
-Moreover, we have outlined methods to facilitate and scale abusive language analysis on a message level as well as on a channel level.
-In the latter case, we fully relied on unsupervised learning methods which makes these approaches particularly appealing.
-In addition, we published the first abusive language dataset consisting of German Telegram messages.
+The text model outperforms Google's Perspective API in terms of F1 score (macro F1: 73.2\%).
+Similarly, the channel classification model provides good performance in detecting \textit{hater} channels (macro F1: 69.5\%).
+In addition, we have outlined methods for facilitating and scaling abusive language analysis on a message level as well as on a channel level.
+In the latter case, we fully relied on unsupervised learning methods, which makes these approaches particularly appealing.
+Furthermore, we published the first abusive language dataset consisting of German Telegram messages.
 However, we see room for improvement and potential for future work.

-The research community would benefit from larger annotated corpora including media files that are shared in the Telegram channels (e.g., photos with messages, memes, videos).
-Since such media files (e.g., memes) are used to transport hate \cite{kiela2021hateful}, they are relevant for the problem of detecting abusive content but were not part of this study.
+The research community would benefit from larger annotated corpora, including media files shared in Telegram channels (e.g., photos with messages, memes, and videos).
+Because such media files (e.g., memes) are used to transport hate \cite{kiela2021hateful}, they are relevant for the problem of detecting abusive content but were not part of this study.

-Regarding the classification model for \textit{hater} channels, integrating additional data (e.g., metadata of the channels) and enhancing the neural network architecture could improve the classification performance.
-An explorative network analysis of the subnetwork could help to identify additional features.
-Furthermore, a larger part of the public Telegram should be collected with other seed users to mitigate the selection bias introduced by our hateful seed users.
+Regarding the classification model for \textit{hater} channels, integrating additional data (e.g., metadata of the channels) and enhancing the NN architecture could improve classification performance.
+An explorative network analysis of the subnetwork could help identify additional features.
+In addition, a larger portion of Telegram should be collected with other seed users to mitigate the selection bias introduced by our hateful seed users.

-Additionally, we encourage the research community from different core disciplines, i.e. machine learning and social sciences, to align forces to validate the performances achieved by sophisticated learning frameworks applied to large amounts of data.
-Due to the unstoppable increase of content produced on social platforms such as Telegram, automatic methods to generate insights will become indispensable.
-Finally, the hate speech detection community should look into applying approaches like ours to other alternative social media platforms because hate actors will gather there with ongoing deplatforming activities.
+We also encourage researchers from various core disciplines, such as machine learning and social sciences, to synergize to validate the performances achieved by sophisticated learning frameworks applied to large amounts of data.
+Due to the unstoppable increase in content produced on social platforms such as Telegram, automatic methods for generating insights will become indispensable.
+Finally, the hate speech detection community should look into applying approaches such as ours to alternative social media platforms as hate actors will congregate there as deplatforming efforts continue.